sanzaru/smtpmail/README.md

 ### Features

-smtpMail is intended to be simple and so there is no complex framework or API.
+smtpmail is intended to be simple and so there is no complex framework or API.
 The only and most important features are:

 * Send mail to one or more recipients